 All workers must physical distance (1.5m minimum at work site & during induction and 2m while in public spaces/ outside areas or Smoko/lunch areas).

-All workers must scan in with their phones using the Site Office Covid Tracer app, upon entry to the building.
-The covid app will also be displayed at entrance and available in the induction room to use.

 Workers must understand and be proficient in English to complete induction.
 In the event that a worker cannot speak or understand English, the company employing them are required to book in a translator with worker, so they can translate the message to their workers.
 If this is not provided by the company, the worker will be turned away from the induction.
 This will be at the inductor’s discretion.

 Workers are to bring with them to the induction their current Site safe/construct safe card and provide evidence upon request to inductor on arrival.

-As of 14th March 2022, all workers will be required to be fully vaccinated and show your vaccine pass at the time of induction.
-Random spot checks of vaccine passports will be made on the project on a day-to-day basis by the FCC Operational and EHS team.

-Address for Induction: Fletcher new Site Office, Ground Floor, 210 Federal St, Auckland CBD.
-Please wait outside the entrance of building, an inductor will come and get you when they are ready.
-Remember to social distance and wear medical grade masks.

-There is no parking on site, so workers will be required to organise their own parking in the CBD for the induction.
-The induction will take approximately 2 hours.

 Please ensure that your workers turn up to the induction ready and equipped with the necessary mandatory PPE/ RPE needed to start work on site.

-By booking in your workers above you have accepted the above Fletcher Induction requirements & conditions.

-Fletcher Site Office Location Map